What is knee pain and why does it occur?

 - Avoid screens 1 hour before bedtime

-The most effective natural treatment for knee pain comes from an intelligent combination of approaches.
+The most effective natural treatment for knee pain arises from the intelligent combination of different approaches.
 After decades of research and development, we at H4H Naturals have developed a system that optimally combines external and internal application.

 - Morning: Gentle mobilization, warm shower, anti-inflammatory tea, apply H4H pain gel

-- Lunch: Short walk, nutrient-rich meal with omega-3 fatty acids
+- Midday: Short walk, nutrient-rich meal with omega-3 fatty acids

-- Afternoon: Strengthening exercises, cold treatment if necessary
+- Afternoon: Strengthening exercises, cold treatment if needed

 - Evening: Relaxing bath, wrap or massage with natural oils, meditation

-Important note: Natural treatments take time.
-While synthetic painkillers work quickly but only suppress symptoms, natural remedies address the underlying causes.
-Allow at least 2-3 weeks for these methods to take full effect.
+Important note: Natural treatment methods take time.
+While synthetic painkillers act quickly but only suppress symptoms, natural remedies work on the causes.
+Give the methods at least 2-3 weeks to unfold their full effect.

-The best treatment for knee pain is prevention.
-Industry experts agree: preventative measures are not only more cost-effective but also significantly more effective than any treatment after the onset of symptoms.
+The best treatment for knee pain is its prevention.
+Industry experts agree: preventive measures are not only more cost-effective but also significantly more effective than any treatment after the onset of symptoms.

-Not all exercise is equally good for the knees.
-While high-impact sports like tennis or soccer place a lot of strain on the joints, there are activities that strengthen the knees without overstressing them:
+Not all movement is equally good for the knees.
+While high-impact sports like tennis or soccer put a lot of strain on the joints, there are activities that strengthen the knees without overstressing them:

-- Swimming: Gentle on the joints through buoyancy, strengthens the entire leg muscles
+- Swimming: Joint-friendly due to buoyancy, strengthens all leg muscles

-- Cycling: Strengthens thighs without impact, improves mobility
+- Cycling: Strengthens thighs without impact load, improves mobility

 - Walking/Nordic Walking: Natural movement, trains coordination and endurance